From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Preliminaries

-To define average sensitivity, we first introduce the total variation distance. \begin{definition}[Total variation] For a measurable space $(\Omega,\mathcal{F})$ and probability measures $P,Q$ defined on $(\Omega,\mathcal{F})$, the total variation distance between $P$ and $Q$ is defined as
+In this paper, polynomial-time statements are with respect to the problem size, including the horizon~$T$, under an exact-real oracle model in which arithmetic operations, comparisons, calls to the relevant value oracles, and the specified random sampling primitives have unit cost.

-\end{definition} The average sensitivity of a randomized algorithm is measured by the mean total-variation distance of output distributions on two datasets that differ by a single point deleted uniformly at random.
-Formally, we use the following definition as in \citet{Yoshida2022-pb} and \citet{Dong2023-yh}. \begin{definition}[Average sensitivity] Let $t \in\Z_{>0}$.
-Consider a randomized algorithm $\mathcal{A}$ that takes $X\in \mathcal{X}^t$ as input and returns $\mathcal{A}(X)$.
+\textbf{Average sensitivity.\;} To define average sensitivity, we first introduce the total variation distance. \begin{definition}[Total variation] For probability measures $P,Q$ defined on a measurable space $(\Omega,\mathcal{F})$, we define the total variation distance between $P$ and $Q$ as $ \mathrm{TV}(P,Q) \coloneqq \mathop{\sup}_{{A \in \mathcal{F}}}\abs*{P(A) - Q(A)} $. \end{definition} The average sensitivity of a randomized algorithm is measured by the mean total-variation distance of output distributions on two datasets that differ by a single point deleted uniformly at random.
+Formally, we use the following definition adopted in \citet{Yoshida2022-pb} and \citet{Dong2023-yh}.\looseness=-1 \begin{definition}[Average sensitivity] Let $t \in\Z_{>0}$.
+Consider a randomized algorithm $\mathcal{A}$ that takes $X\in \mathcal{X}^t$ as input and returns $\mathcal{A}(X) \in \Theta$.
 By abusing notation, we identify $\mathcal{A}(X)$ with the distribution over $\Theta$ that the algorithm's output follows.
-We say that the average sensitivity of $\mathcal{A}$ is upper bounded by $\beta\colon \Z_{>0} \to \R_{\ge0}\cup\set*{+\infty}$ if for any $t \in \Z_{>0}$ and $X\in \mathcal{X}^t$, it holds that
+The average sensitivity of $\mathcal{A}$ on $X$ is defined as